BarTsruya/Fourier-Series-Drawing-Machine/README.md

 Openning Window: Consist of 2 options.
 1. Draw - this will let the user creat its own drawing.
 The user needs to select a position on the screen which is the starting point of the drawing.
-   Then the user can choose the following point.
+   Then the user can choose the next point, and so on.
 Each mouse click is another point of the drawing.
 It is important to select the dots in an order and that two consecutive dots will be next to each other.
-Even if you want to draw a line, it is neccesary to select a couple of points throw the line so that the computer will achive a better prepormance later.
+Even if you want to draw a line, it is neccesary to select a couple of points throw that line so that the computer will achive a better prepormance later.
+Note: To avoide issues, draw a closed figure - the last point you select needs to be near the starting point.
 2. Load - this option is for loading a saved draw from the computer memory.
 The computer will show the drawing as it was saved without letting the user to edit it.

 Computer Drawing Window: